Principal Investigator

 - Email: danasutter@wustl.edu

-Dana Sutter currently works as the lab manager for the Participation, Environment and Performance Laboratory (PEPLab).
-She holds an MSOT from WashU Medicine and a bachelor’s degree in psychology from Texas Christian University.
+Dana Sutter serves as the lab and project manager for the Participation, Environment and Performance Laboratory and is responsible for administrative and financial management of all research studies conducted in the lab.
+Dana earned her MSOT degree from Washington University School of Medicine and her bachelor’s degree in psychology from Texas Christian University.
 She has clinical occupational therapy experience in inpatient rehabilitation, acute care and skilled nursing.
 Her previous research experience with Dr. Stark and the late Dr. David Gray, looking at home modifications and community accessibility for persons with disabilities, laid the foundation for much of the current research being done in the PEPLab.
-Dana also brings management experience from previously owning and running an orthotics and prosthetics company.